RepairAgent: An Autonomous, LLM-Based Agent for Program Repair: Evaluation

-Figures~\ref{fig:example1} and~\ref{fig:example2} showcase interesting bugs fixed exclusively by \name{}.
-In the example of Figure~\ref{fig:example1}, the agent used the tool $find\_similar\_api\_calls$ to search for calls similar to \code{cfa.createEdge(fromNode, Branch.UNCOND, finallyNode);} which returns a similar call that is found in another file but passes \code{Branch.ON\_EX} to the method call instead of \code{Branch.UNCOND}.
-The latter was used as the repair ingredient by the agent.

-In the second example, \name{} benefeted from the tool $generate\_method\_body$ to generate the missing if-statement which led to suggesting a correct fix afterwards.

-From one side, these examples illustrate the clever and proper usage of available tools by the repair agent.
-From the other side, it shows how useful these tools at finding repair ingredients that traditional approaches and previous work failed to find.
+Figure~\ref{fig:example1} is a bug fixed exclusively by \name{}, where the agent uses the $find\_similar\_api\_calls$ tool to search for calls similar to \code{cfa.createEdge(fromNode, Branch.UNCOND, finallyNode);}.
+It returns a call from another file, which passes \code{Branch.ON\_EX} to the method call instead of \code{Branch.UNCOND}.
+This field name is then used as a repair ingredient by the agent.
+In another example fixed only by \name{}, Figure~\ref{fig:example2}, \name{} benefitted from the $generate\_method\_body$ tool to generate a missing if-statement, which led to suggesting a correct fix afterwards.
+These examples illustrate the clever and proper usage of available tools by the agent.
+They also show these tools to be useful for finding repair ingredients that previous work fails to consider.